 B2B and B2C buyers can have completely different mindsets and a product marketer’s assets should reflect that.

 In the business world, people make a purchase because they need something.
-They put great thought behind what they need the product to do (save time, cut costs, make more sales, increase productivity, enhance security, etc.) and they rationally scrutinise its features to make sure it checks all the boxes.
+They put great thought behind what they need the product to do (save time, cut costs, make more sales, increase productivity, enhance security, etc.) and they rationally scrutinize its features to make sure it checks all the boxes.

 In the consumer world though, people often buy off emotion alone.
 They pick things up spontaneously and buy things they don’t even need (let’s be honest, we all do it!).

 Both these differences mean completely different approaches to your messaging’s needed.
 B2B is more about the RoI - make 35% more money, call 41% more prospects, save 42 hours in lost productivity - and B2C is more about the emotion - moisturiser for silky smooth skin, trainers worthy of your next PB, etc.

 Whatever country you’re in or product you sell there’ll always be more people than companies.
 There might be 500,000 consumers in your area but just 3,000 businesses, and that means the way you target your audience has to change.

-Both should be segmented and highly specific, of course, but to a degree, B2C product marketers have more flexibility and scope for trial and error - while still capturing some of their target market.
+Both should be segmented and highly specific, of course, but to a degree, B2C product marketers have more flexibility and scope for trial and error - while still capturing some of their target markets.